atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 *   `requires`: Specify the exact, or bounded, version of the Rug language that your Rug Archive has been tested against.

-If alternatively you are using the Rug TypeScript approach, then the corresponding `package.json` in the `.atomist` directory should name the Rug Archive according to the following rules:
+If you are using the Rug TypeScript approach, then the corresponding `package.json` in the `.atomist` directory should name the Rug Archive according to the following rules:

 *   `name`: Contains the org and name of the archive in the form `@<org>/<rug-archive-name>`